Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 But – writing about gratitude is not the only effective way to journal.

-My Instant Happy Journal includes let of fun and provocative “happiness prompters” – to inspire the best journal writing.
+It includes a wide range of fun and provocative “happiness prompters” – to inspire the best journal writing.

 Plus my Instant Happy Journal has un-dated pages, so you can write simply on the days you wanna write!